Categories

 What clauses (a) and (b) of Section 17A(1) seek to prevent is that no water area existing on the relevant date, measuring 5 cottahs or more and which is capable of being used as fishery, shall be put to any use other than fishery or filled up with a view to converting it into solid land for the purpose of construction of any building thereon or for any other purpose, including a purpose that may result in abolition of fishery.
 The words “which is capable of being used as fishery” after the words “water area including embankment measuring 5 cottahs or 0.035 hectare or more” assumes significance in the light of sub-section (2) of Section 17A which confers power on the competent authority, if contravention of provisions contained in sub-section (1) thereof by any person is established, to take over management and control of such water area, if necessary, inter alia for the purpose of “promotion of pisciculture” and “checking of destruction of fisheries”.
 Sub-sections (4) and (7) of Section 17A also refer to handing over of management and control of a water area for “proper utilization for pisciculture” and “for pisciculture” respectively.
 The predominant purpose is to give effect to the object of the Fisheries Act, i.e. for conservation, development, propagation, protection, exploitation and disposal of inland fish and fisheries in West Bengal.”

-Format for Application for Conversion of Land for Setting up of Industries /Housing Complex.
+Format of Application for Conversion of Land

 (Court fee of Rs.10/- to be affixed)